About the University of California Firearm Violence Research Center (UCFC)

 UCFC research results will also be disseminated through conferences, briefings, and meetings.

 Research reports and other resources related to UCFC will be made available online at the UCFC Research Findings page.
-The first UCFC publications and reports are expected in Summer 2018.

 The Center’s mission is to conduct basic, translational and transformative research that provides sound scientific evidence on the nature, causes, consequences and prevention of firearm violence; to disseminate that evidence and promote the adoption of evidence-based firearm violence prevention measures; and to expand and extend such efforts through education and training in firearm violence research and its applications.
 In addition to training new investigators in firearm violence research, UCFC seeks to enlarge the pool of researchers of firearm violence through the small grant program.